► All-new Mercedes C-Class saloon and estate

 - C300d: 2.0-litre diesel, 261bhp, 5.7 sec 0-62mph, 50.4-56.5mpg

-All cars feature a nine-speed automatic gearbox, and the C200 and C300 petrol models are also available with 4Matic all-wheel drive.
+All cars feature a nine-speed automatic gearbox, and the C200 and C300 petrol models are also available with 4Matic all-wheel drive as an option.
+The AMG C43 is all-wheel drive as standard.

 Still to come will be a plug-in hybrid versions C-Class, which Mercedes promises will achieve up to 62 miles on a single charge.
 The first will use a 2.0-litre petrol engine and a 127bhp electric motor, with certain markets also being offered a diesel plug-in hybrid option later on in the life cycle.